 Franklin Village sits at the base of Beachwood and Bronson Canyons, right on Franklin Avenue.
 All the restaurants have sidewalk tables, creating a convivial atmosphere, particularly on nights when Upright Citizens Brigade holds improv shows; the entire block gets packed with people waiting for entry.

 Final Thoughts on Living in the Hollywood Hills

 Moving to the Hollywood Hills area for a job?
-RubyHome has all the Hollywood Hills real estate listings from the regional MLS, updated every five minutes!
+RubyHome has all the Hollywood Hills real estate listings from the largest regional MLS!

 The neighborhoods of Hollywood Hills occupy several canyons on the southern facing slope of the Santa Monica Mountains, right above Central Los Angeles.
 Gorgeous homes rest within the forest-like setting.
 In addition to the area’s natural beauty, residents enjoy privacy and killer views.
 Living in the hills means seclusion but with the all the conveniences of a major U.S. city.
 You can have your cake and eat it, too.

 Starting in the 1920s, residential development and home construction followed lock-step with the burgeoning motion picture, television, and music industries.
 Like a blank canvas, the area was open to varied architectural styles, from Tudor to mid-century modern.

 The creation (and protection) of parks and open spaces add to the quality of life here.
 That means plenty of places to hike, bike, jog or let your dog blow off steam.
 With the year-round sunny weather in Los Angeles, you’ll never feel housebound.